 Gaining an understanding of each child’s heart

 EP mapping also allows us to record the location of conduction tissue for further study.
-We’re finding that anatomical variables — like how a patient’s ventricles are looped, where the heart is located inside the chest, and how the atria are oriented — can influence the location of the conduction system.
+We’re finding that anatomical variables — like how a patient’s ventricles are arranged, where the heart is located inside the chest, and how the atria are oriented — can influence the location of the conduction system.
 While some of these findings were first discovered in older anatomy studies, our rapidly growing conduction mapping experience is enabling us to better understand where the conduction system is located across all variants of complex CHD.

 Mapping conduction tissue is just the first of many innovations and collaborations we intend to pursue in the future, as we collectively work to better treat children with CHD and aim to reduce or eliminate altogether their risk of acquiring arrhythmia.

-Electrophysiology mapping volumes
+Electrophysiology surgical mapping volumes

 Data as of September 2022